ecilasun/tinysys/software/README.md

 I'd like to thank Wade Brainerd for help in getting this device tested thoroughly in a live environment, and for the awesome saturated float to integer conversion instruction.

-Also thanks goes to Ben Stragnell for greate advice and pointers in how audio hardware should work.
+Also thanks goes to Ben Stragnell for great advice and pointers in how audio hardware should work.

 Further thanks goes to everyone who's build something on this machine at least once to put it through its paces.